Management · May 21, 2024

 Consider flexible work schedules

-Women have more to juggle now that work has moved into their homes.
-Offering flexible work schedules can help the women in your company carve out time specific to their needs, helping them focus on critical work tasks with fewer interruptions.
+Women have more to juggle now that work has transitioned more into their homes.
+Offering flexible or hybrid work schedules can help the women in your company carve out time specific to their needs, helping them focus on critical work tasks with fewer interruptions.

 Flexible work schedules can take a variety of forms—but the best way to find what works for the women in your company is to ask them directly.
-Some options could include flexible start/stop times, limited-day work weeks or even a shift to condensed workdays, like 9 am to 3 pm.
+Some options could include flexible start or stop times, limited-day work weeks or even a shift to condensed workdays, like 9 am to 3 pm.

-Trying to manage everything from work to family responsibilities while being cooped up for longer than anyone planned is an emotional pressure cooker, especially for those who carry more responsibilities between home and work.
+World Economic Forum found that 62% of Americans believe their health is more important to them than before the pandemic.
+And trying to manage everything from work to family responsibilities while working remotely can be an emotional undertaking, especially for those who carry more responsibilities between home and work.
 Employers can support women in the workforce by looking at their current health benefits and ensuring there are ways for women to get the mental healthcare they need.

-Companies can explore sponsored plans to online mental health providers, subscriptions to wellness apps that focus on meditation and an array of additional wellness benefits, such as a streaming fitness subscription of an employee's choice.
+Companies can explore sponsored plans to online mental health providers, subscriptions to wellness apps that focus on meditation and an array of additional wellness benefits.
+For example, you could offer a streaming fitness subscription of an employee's choice.

 Offer an open door

-Remember, the support you offer to women in the workforce during the pandemic isn't just for the high-stress pandemic environment.
-Those means of support can be part of your company's larger commitment to inclusion and gender equality in the workforce.
+Remember, the support you offer to women in the workforce during a global health crisis isn't just for the high-stress environment of unknowns.
+These means of support can become part of your company's larger commitment to inclusion and gender equality in the workforce.
 When women win, everyone wins.

 Third parties mentioned are not affiliated with First-Citizens Bank & Trust Company.